bcgov/ssdtools/README.md

 A shiny webpage developed for non-R-users is available at
 <https://poissonconsulting.shinyapps.io/ssdtools/>.

-The ssdtool package was developed as a result of earlier drafts of:
+The ssdtools package was developed as a result of earlier drafts of:

 Schwarz, C., and Tillmanns, A. 2019.
 Improving Statistical Methods for Modeling Species Sensitivity Distributions.
 Province of British